 There are several pedestrian entry points along the western boundary of the reserve in the suburb of Ainslie and Hackett.
 Access to the reserve is from Canning Street, Fisher Street, Foveaux Street, Duffy Street, at the end of Phillip Avenue in Ainslie, and MacKenzie Street in Hackett.

 To access the eastern boundary drive along Fairbairn Avenue.
 Turn onto Northcott Drive towards Campbell Park Offices.

 There are three main pedestrian access points along the eastern boundary of the reserve.
-Parking is limited to curbside parking and the Campbell Park Offices car park.
+Parking is limited to kerbside parking and the Campbell Park Offices car park.

-Mount Ainslie has many walking and management tracks.
+Mount Ainslie has many walking tracks and management trails.
 There are many access points including from the summit, from the suburbs of Campbell, Ainslie and Hackett and behind the Australian War Memorial.
 There are no picnic tables.
 Picnic in the shade of an ancient gum tree

 There are several walking tracks traversing the reserve.
 Refer to map